rfdonnelly/jobrnr/README.md

 ```

 This job description specifies a single compilation job and a single simulation
-job with the compilation job as a prerequisite for the simulation job.
+job.
+The compilation job is a prerequisite for the simulation job.
 The
 simulation job will not be executed until the compilation job completes
 successfully.
 After the compile job completes successfully, 50 instances of
 the simulation job will be executed.
 Each instance will execute with a random
 value for SEED.
 The simulation job instances can be run simultaneously.